Family of 5 people killed in Dan River tubing accident file lawsuit against Duke Energy - KESQ

 Click here for updates on this story

-EDEN, North Carolina (WLOS) — The family of five people killed in a North Carolina tubing accident have filed a lawsuit.
+EDEN, N.C.
+(WLOS) — The family of five people killed in a North Carolina tubing accident have filed a lawsuit.

 The filing alleges Duke Energy did not do enough to warn people about the dam on the Dan River, near Eden.